Diocese of Austin

 The Diocese of Austin (Dioecesis Austiniensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church comprising 25 counties of Central Texas in the United States.
 The diocese estimates a population of over 625,000 Catholics.

 As of 2021, the Diocese of Austin had 216 priests (168 active, 48 retired); 240 permanent deacons (160 active, 80 retired); and approximately 30 brothers and 84 sisters.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.

+On July 2, 2025, Pope Leo XIV appointed Daniel E. Garcia, as Bishop of the Diocese.

 Territory

-The Diocese of Austin includes 123 parishes and missions and six Catholic student centers at universities.
-The diocese boundaries are: